kieranklaassen/kieranklaassen-com/content/blog/upgrade-rails-to-tailwind-css-2/index.md

 [Read more about upgrading on the official tailwind ui docs](https://tailwindui.com/changes-for-v2#updating-your-tailwind-ui-projects)

-Hopw this helps you and let me know if there any problems you might still have. 🚀
+Hope this helps you and let me know if there any problems you might still have. 🚀